rems-project/rmem/README.md

 ## Dependencies

-rmem relies on the following dependencies:
+rmem relies on a number of dependencies, including:
 - The concurrency models are defined in the [Lem specification language](https://github.com/rems-project/lem/).
 - The instruction semantics are written in the [Sail ISA description